-In 2019, Apple and Sachs partnered together to launch a new credit card.
-The Apple Card is designed primarily to be used with Apple Pay, though a physical card does exist.
-By visiting their Wallet app, a user can view their spending habits.
+In 2019, Apple and Sachs partnered to launch a new credit card.
+The Apple Card works primarily with Apple Pay, though there is also a physical card.
 Using Apple's credit card via Apple Pay, either online or at a point-of-sale terminal, will merit a user 2% cashback in the form of Apple Cash at most retailers.
 At certain retailers, including Apple, Uber, Walgreens, and Nike, users may earn 3% cashback.

 ● 3% cash back at select retailers

 ● 2% cash back for purchases made with Apple Pay

 ● 1% cash back for purchases made with physical card

 ● Stylish titanium card

 ● 0% interest purchase installments for Apple products

 Page last updated:

 Launched on August 20, 2019, the Apple Card was designed by Apple and developed by Goldman Sachs.
 While it's primarily designed to work with Apple Pay, Apple provides each customer with a physical, titanium card.